OpenByteDev/dll-syringe/README.md

 ```

 ## Calling Remote Procedures
-The example below will perform the same injection as above, but will call the `add` function defined exported from the injected module.
+This example performs the same injection as above, but will call the `add` function exported from the injected module.

-The definition of the exported `add` function looks like this.
+The definition of the exported `add` function looks like this:
 ```rust no_run
 #[no_mangle]
 pub extern "system" fn add(numbers: *const (f64, f64), result: *mut f64) {